dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/seams.rst

 Seams
 *****

 For many cases, using the Unwrap calculations of Cube, Cylinder, Sphere, or best fit will produce a good UV layout.
-But for more complex meshes, especially those with lots of indentations, you may want to define a *seam* to limit and guide any of the unwrapping processes.
+But for more complex meshes, especially those with lots of indentations, you may want to define a *seam* to limit and guide the :ref:`bpy.ops.uv.unwrap` operator.

 Just like in sewing, a seam is where the ends of the image/cloth are sewn together.
 In unwrapping, the mesh is unwrapped at the seams.